BioKIC/symbiota-docs/content/coll_manager/data_publishing/redaction/_index.en.md

 ### Will my redacted data be visible if published to GBIF?
 By default, no. Keep the box, "Redact Sensitive Localities", in the Darwin Core Archive Publisher **checked** so that redacted data will remind obscured when a Darwin Core Archive file is sent to GBIF.
 To locate the Darwin Core Archive Publisher, navigate to _Administration Control Panel > Darwin Core Archive Publishing_.
 Scroll down to the "Create/Refresh Darwin Core Archive" box.

+{{< notice important >}}
+Keep in mind that the _Security_ field must contain a value of "1" for your data to be successfully redacted within the portal, as well as during data publishing; this applies to both live-managed and snapshot collections.
+If _Security_ is blank, your data will remain visible and can be published.
+{{</ notice >}}

 #### Instructions for creating state-based redacted species lists

 1. **Create a new empty rare species checklist.**